xDec0de/42born2beroot/README.md

 Find line `#Port 22` and change it to `Port 4242` (Yes, you must remove the _#_).
 Save the file and run `sudo systemctl restart ssh`.

-Inside your VM, you can run `ssh <your_user>@localhost -p 4242` to connect via SSH to your own VM.
+Outside of your VM, (On the host machine), you can run `ssh <your_user>@localhost -p 4242` to connect via SSH to your own VM.
+If it fails, is may be because you need to forward the 4242 port on VirtualBox. go to
-If it fails, is's because you need to forward the 4242 port on VirtualBox. go to `<Your VM name> -> Settings -> Network -> Adapter 1 -> Advanced-> Port Forwarding`.
+`<Your VM name> -> Settings -> Network -> Adapter 1 -> Advanced-> Port Forwarding`.

 ![image](https://github.com/user-attachments/assets/0ad8ac33-25ca-4e2a-ba06-c98d2016ec2e)